LikaloLLC/BlogVi/README.md

     You need to provide `commentbox_project_id`, available after registration a project, in order to enable this functionality.

+***google_tag_manager***
+    Enable or disable [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/) on the blog.
+This is handy if you have lots of marketing, analytics and other tags that you need to add to your blog.
+    You need to provide `google_tag_manager_projectid`, which you can get from [by following this guide][https://support.google.com/tagmanager/answer/6103696?hl=en],in order to enable this functionality.

 ***subscribe***
     Enable or disable "subscribe to the newsletter" form.